eric1236002/MMSummary/cli/README.md

     --without_map \
     --output_dir "./cli/output/"
 ```
-If you want to input multiple files, you can use the following command
+If you want to input multiple files, you can use the following command and fix the arguments in the script.
 ```
 bash mutifile_inf.sh /PATH/file folder
 ```